Sayani07/Blog/content/home/about.md

 I'm passionate about putting to use statistics to solve real world problems and I almost always use R to do that.
 You can find some of my projects [here](https://sayani.netlify.com/#projects).

-Apart from my research, I like music and spend my time learning some Indian classical music.
-Visit me on [twitter](https://twitter.com/pridiltal), I post mostly about R, Statistics, Data Science and science in nature.
+Apart from my research, I spend my time learning Indian classical music and also travelling in and around Melbourne.

 _Be kind, remember you are collaborating with your future self_